Category

 Toward Further Expansion of "Television" ~ Anytime, Anywhere, on Any Device

 In response to the spread of the internet, UK broadcasters are actively streaming their programs online.
-The BBC pioneered this trend, launching its catch-up service "iPlayer" in December 2007.
-Initially available only on PCs, the service expanded its compatible devices over time.
-Today, it can be accessed via PCs, tablets, smartphones, and TV sets.
-According to January 2016 monthly usage statistics (based on access counts), device usage breakdown was: Mobile (including tablets) 41%, TV sets 29%, PCs 26%.
+The BBC pioneered this with the launch of its catch-up service, "iPlayer," in December 2007.
+Initially available only on PCs, the range of compatible devices has since expanded significantly.
+Today, iPlayer can be accessed on PCs, tablets, smartphones, and TV sets.According to January 2016 monthly usage statistics (based on access counts), device usage breakdown was: Mobile (including tablets) 41%, TV sets 29%, PCs 26%.
 This shows no concentration of usage on any specific device (Source: BBC, iPlayer Monthly Performance Pack, January 2016 ).

 Commercial broadcasters have also successively launched similar catch-up services.
 Initially, a 7-day window after broadcast was standard, but in recent years, extending the availability period to within 30 days after broadcast has become increasingly common.
-Furthermore, beyond catch-up streaming, simultaneous retransmission of programs with cleared rights is also being implemented.
+Furthermore, beyond catch-up services, simultaneous retransmission of programs with cleared rights is also being implemented.

 As a result, television viewing styles, which were previously limited to live viewing or recorded playback, have diversified.
 Among younger audiences, in particular, the tendency to watch television programs according to their own convenience has become stronger [Figure 3].